 Net income is how much money your business has after deducting expenses from gross income.

-How to calculate net income:
+How to calculate net income (net income equation):

 You can calculate net income by subtracting the cost of goods sold and expenses from your business’s total revenue.

 Before calculating net income, you need to understand the gross income formula: